DoorDash Business Model: A Breakdown of Revenue Streams and Profitability

 READ IN DETAIL: How Does the Giant Food Delivery App DoorDash Works?

-DoorDash has a network of over 300,000 restaurants that it partners with.
-When a user places an order through the DoorDash app, the nearest available Dasher (delivery person) is dispatched to pick up the food and deliver it to the customer.
+DoorDash has a network of over 500,000+ restaurants and merchants that it partners with.
+When a user places an order, the nearest available Dasher is dispatched.

 DoorDash invests in marketing to attract and retain customers.
 The company uses a variety of channels to promote its platform, including social media, email marketing, and advertising.
 DoorDash also offers promotions and discounts to encourage customers to place orders through its platform.